-In late November, Coca-Cola issued a recall on some Coca-Cola and Sprite cans.
+In late November, Coca-Cola recall on some Coca-Cola and Sprite cans.
 The expiration date for all the products is in 2022, which means buyers might still have the beverages stored somewhere.
 Customers who purchased these items should seek a refund or throw them away.

 Sprite, Coca-Cola, & Minute Maid Recall Overview: